Real Estate MSc

 30 credits

-In this module students develop skills in carrying out property investment analysis gaining a critical understanding of discounted cash flow variables and performance measures including investment tactics.
+In this module you will develop skills in carrying out property investment analysis gaining a critical understanding of discounted cash flow variables and performance measures including investment tactics.
 It introduces the analysis of risk within property and within a multi-asset portfolio and the utilisation of structured finance.
-Students also study indirect real estate vehicles and instruments, their origins and their current utilisation.
+You will also study indirect real estate vehicles and instruments, their origins and their current utilisation.

 The professional placement year is optional.
 It takes place after the full-time year.
 It allows students to do a 12-month work placement as part of their course.
 The work placement is an assessed part of the course and is therefore covered by a Student Route visa.
 Find out more about the postgraduate work placement scheme.